yuabrahamliu/ssRNA-seq-metagene/README.md

 # ssRNA-seq-metagene
-Draw metagene plot using ssRNA-seq bam file as input
+Draw metagene plot using ssRNA-seq bam files as input